Hannah Storm: ESPN/ABC

 Storm joined ESPN on May 10, 2008.
-She anchors SportsCenter weekdays (except Fridays during the NFL season) from 9 am until noon and on Sunday mornings during the NFL season with Bob Ley.
-Her duties are to deliver highlights and to question analysts about sports topics.
+She anchored SportsCenter weekdays (except Fridays during the NFL season) from 9 am until noon and on Sunday mornings during the NFL season with Bob Ley.
+Her duties were to deliver highlights and to question analysts about sports topics.

 In August 2009, she added tennis host to her ESPN duties by co-hosting the 2009 U.S. Open with Mike Tirico and Chris Fowler.
 She also co-hosted the 2010 U.S. Open, 2011 Wimbledon and the 2011 U.S. Open.

 In February 2010, fellow ESPN colleague Tony Kornheiser criticized her outfit that day on his radio show, saying that her outfit looked like "a sausage casing", and was suspended from ESPN for two weeks.
 He later apologized to her via a 15-minute phone conversation.

 Beginning on April 3, 2010, Storm would host ESPN Sports Saturday, a show on corporate sibling ABC similar to that network's classic sports series, Wide World of Sports.

 In June 2010, alongside fellow anchor Stuart Scott, Storm provided pregame coverage for the 2010 NBA Finals between the Boston Celtics and Los Angeles Lakers.
 She later became host of the NBA Countdown pregame show for the 2010–2011 season, alternating with Stuart Scott, until the 2011–12 NBA season.

 When Scott died in 2015, Storm was tasked with announcing the news on SportsCenter.
 She nearly broke down during the segment.
 On August 10, 2016, she also announced the death of another colleague, John Saunders, while airing live from Olympics coverage in Rio de Janeiro.